 A pre-qualification should be your first step in the homebuying process.
-It’s best to be pre-qualified before you start house hunting, because a pre-qualification can help you narrow down the price range of homes you look at.
+It’s best to be pre-qualified before you start house hunting because a pre-qualification can help you narrow down the price range of homes you look at.
 This will keep you from falling in love with a home that you have to over-stretch yourself to afford.

-For a pre-qualification, be prepared to supply your lender (a credit union, bank or private mortgage lender) with a very top level financial picture, mainly information about your income, debt, and assets.
+For a pre-qualification, be prepared to supply your lender (a credit union, bank, or private mortgage lender) with a very top-level financial picture, mainly information about your income, debt, and assets.
 There is no check into your credit history or ability to repay the loan at this time.
 A pre-qualification can usually be done online or over the phone.

 The lender will then give you an estimate of the mortgage amount that you qualify for and they would feel comfortable lending you.
 A pre-qualification amount is not a number that is set in stone and there is no guarantee that you will be approved for a mortgage from this lender.
-It’s simply a tool to get your started.
+It’s simply a tool to get you started.

 Once your new home search gets a little more serious, the next step in qualifying for a home loan is to get a pre-approval.
 This process is much more involved, as you will be completing a formal application (with application fee) and supplying the lender with documentation so they can perform a complete financial check, including your credit score which provides a glimpse into all outstanding debt and your history of repayment.

-During the pre-approval process the lender can provide a more accurate loan amount and even provide details on interest rates and terms, giving you a much clearer picture of what your total monthly payment will include.
+During the pre-approval process, the lender can provide a more accurate loan amount and even provide details on interest rates and terms, giving you a much clearer picture of what your total monthly payment will include.
 You’ll receive your pre-approval in writing.